-Ijarah assets are stated at cost less accumulated depreciation and impairment losses, if any.
-Depreciation is charged from the date of recognition of ijarah assets on a straight line basis over the period of Ijarah.
-Impairment of Ijarah assets is determined on the same basis as that of property and equipment.
+ljarah assets are stated at cost less accumulated depreciation and impairment losses, if any.
+Depreciation is charged from the date of recognition of ijarah assets on a straight line basis over the period of ljarah.
+Impairment of ljarah assets is determined on the same basis as that of property and equipment.

-Ijarah rental income is recognised on an accrual basis as and when the rental becomes due.
+ljarah rental income is recognised on an accrual basis as and when the rental becomes due.
 Impairment of ijarah rental is determined in accordance with the requirements of the Prudential Regulations and other directives issued by the SBP from time to time and charged to the profit and loss account.